-The large settlement of Nailsea contrasts starkly with the intimate character of the area.
+Although concealed from the main body of the area, the large settlement of Nailsea contrasts starkly with the intimate character of the area.
 This is particularly evident to the north and west of the town where the 1970s brick properties are prominent on higher ground.
 Vehicular access in the area is limited, which heightens the sense of isolation.
 There are however a number of footpaths and tracks across the area that potentially perform an important recreational role.